-Since few consumers know product lifespans and details about materials used, knowledgeable salespeople are needed to explain that the greater product value often is one with a higher price tag, but a longer lifecycle (and lesser environmental impact).
-And while online review have some value, they almost always written within weeks of purchase, and therefore offer no insight on product durability.
+Since few consumers know product lifespans details about materials used, or even whether the manufacturer actively prevent repairs, knowledgeable salespeople are needed to explain that the better value often is a product with a higher price tag, but a longer lifecycle (and lesser environmental impact).
+While online reviews have some value, they’re typically written within weeks of purchase, so offer no insight on product durability and post-warrantee fixability.

 While many of the arguments for doing business locally have become better-known in recent years, the environmental importance of neighborhood- serving businesses have not been as well articulated or publicized.
 Neither have the large negative impacts of big box development or online retailers shipping individual parcels (and all their accompanying packaging) to consumers become well-known.
 Consider using these and other points in your communications to provoke discussion about the environmental importance of shopping, dining and sourcing locally.

 We invite you to contact us for help in turning these points into a commentary to submit to your local media, or any other recycling of this article!
 We also welcome you to add your comments below.
 This article is the landing page for the “Healthier Environment” poster in our “Why Buy Local?” series.

 Leer en español: Comprar verde significa comprar local

 Cheap: The High Cost of Discount Culture, by Ellen Ruppel Shell

 National Organizations Combining Support for Independent Business, Communities and Sustainability